 Where are we going from the Information Age?

-Some noteworthy contributors to our worldwide embedded intelligence are, Google, for making the world or humanity’s information searchable, Facebook for socially connecting people, and Twitter for connecting people with simple and convenient digital messages.
+Some noteworthy contributors to our worldwide embedded intelligence are, Google, for making the Universe’s and humanity’s information searchable, Facebook for socially connecting people, and Twitter for connecting people with simple and convenient digital messages.

-About 250 years ago Ben Franklin, the world’s leading scientist concerning at that time, lamented that he couldn’t think of one thing that electricity was useful for.
-Now look at all that humanity has created that is powered by electricity to operate, extend, and evolve our embedded intelligence of our wonder-full world.
+About 250 years ago Ben Franklin, a world-leading electricity scientist on lightning, lamented that he couldn’t think of one thing for which electricity was useful.
+Ben Franklin founded the American Philosophical Society (APS) for the “Promotion of Useful Knowledge” in 1743.
+Now look at all that humanity has created that is powered by electricity to operate, extend, and evolve the embedded intelligence of our wonder-full world.

-With your help, are we going to the Age of Understanding?
+With your help, are we going to the Fifth Age of Understanding?

-With the Information Age, empowered by microprocessor embedded intelligence technology, evolving our abilities to access, search, and re-search all kinds of topics, we are on the threshold of the Age of Understanding.
-Each and every one of us can now pursue knowing any topic and then understand said topic.
+With the Information Age, empowered by microprocessor embedded intelligence technology, evolving our abilities to access, search, and research all kinds of topics, we are on the threshold of the Fifth Age of Understanding.
+Each and every one of us can now pursue knowing any topic and then understand the said topic.
 We have to be ready to learn and understand.
 When we are ready to learn, no one can stop us now.
-The barriers of understanding have been lifted in the Age of Understanding, mind, body, soul, and the universe we live in.
+The barriers of understanding have been lifted in the Fifth Age of Understanding, mind, body, soul, and the Universe we live in.

 What is the difference between AI and EI?